 There are a number of medication and inhaler treatments that can slow or stop the deterioration of these conditions, while a small number of patients may benefit from surgery.

-Diabetes is an increasingly common condition, which can either denote a total inability of the pancreas to produce insulin (Type 1) or simply an inability to produce enough insulin to turn glucose into energy (Type 2).
+Diabetes is an increasingly common condition, which can either mean a total inability of the pancreas to produce insulin (Type 1) or simply an inability to produce enough insulin to turn glucose into energy (Type 2).

-Most diabetics use regular insulin shots to control their condition, usually using insulin pens.
+Most diabetics use regular insulin shots to control their condition, usually with insulin pens.
 But administering injections can be more difficult for patients with mobility issues such as older people and those with disabilities.
 A lack of insulin can lead to tiredness, weight loss and even seizures if not treated properly.

 The risks of mismanaging diabetes long-term can also be much more serious and can cause any of the following side effects: